metomi/metomi-vms/README.md

 ```
 sudo apt-mark hold gpg-agent
 ```
+If you get the error `gpg-preset-passphrase: caching passphrase failed: Not supported` you will need to re-install gpg-agent manually, as is done in the [install-mosrs](install-mosrs.sh) script.

 When you reboot your VM you may get the error "Vagrant was unable to mount VirtualBox shared folders".
 This can be fixed by [re-installing the VirtualBox guest additions](https://www.virtualbox.org/manual/ch04.html#additions-linux), which can be done via the command-line by
 ```
 sudo apt install virtualbox-guest-additions-iso